 Cost of Travelling to Croatia

-Another major thing that potential travellers to Croatia wonder about is the food and drink of the country, so no Croatia travel guide would be complete without discussing cuisine!
+Another major thing that potential travellers to Croatia wonder about is the food and drink of the country.
 Croatian cuisine is varied, diverse and quite regional, however, you’re sure to find something that you enjoy eating in this lovely country!

 Croatia is located at a crossroads of culinary influences and draws many flavours and styles from its neighbours, including Italy, Slovenia and the nearby Balkan countries.
 You will see a lot of different things available that are considered to be traditionally Croatian fare and it really is an underrated culinary destination.